 UIC AANAPISI Initiative

-The U.S. Department of Education’s Asian American and Native American Pacific Islander-Serving Institutions (AANAPISI) Program.
-The U.S. Department of Education’s term “Asian American and Native American Pacific Islander” refers to Asian American students (with origins from East Asia, South Asia, and Southeast Asia including the Philippines) and Native Hawaiian and other Pacific Islander students (with origins from Hawaii, Guam, Samoa, and other Pacific Islands.)
-Click to view a video from the White House Initiative on Asian Americans and Pacific Islanders: What is an AANAPISI?
+The U.S. Department of Education’s term “Asian American and Native American Pacific Islander” refers to Asian American students (with origins from East Asia, South Asia, and Southeast Asia including the Philippines) and Native Hawaiian and other Pacific Islander students (with origins from Hawaii, Guam, Samoa, Northern Mariana Islands, and other Pacific Islands.)
+The federal funding has supported many first-generation, immigrant, low-income students.

 - 2010-2015: Part A Grant, $2 million

-- 2011-2016: Part F Grant, $2.1 million
+- 2011-2017: Part F Grant, $2.1 million

-- 2015-2020: Part A Grant, $1.5 million
+- 2015-2021: Part A Grant, $1.5 million